Tile, it’s the default flooring inside your kitchen and bathroom.

 Again, here’s the after image…

-If you don’t mind paying an excess of $300 then this is a great option for medium to large homes with bare floor and carpet!
-And it comes with a 5 year warranty.
+If you don’t mind paying an excess of $300 then this is a good option for medium to large homes.
+Another reason to buy this would be the 5 year warranty.
+This is 3 years more than the Dyson!

-Bottom line: This is one of the best performing uprights on bare floor and carpet thanks to the redesigned cleaning head that features a soft roller head and bristle brush.
-It isn’t as powerful as the NV752 but the improved agitation makes up for it.
-But you’ll have to spend over $300 for it and it does not have HEPA filtration.
+This is one of the best performing uprights on bare floor and carpet thanks to the redesigned cleaning head.
+It now has a soft roller head and bristle brush.
+It isn’t as powerful as the NV752.
+But the improved agitation makes up for it.
+However, you’ll have to spend over $300 for it and it does not have HEPA filtration.

 Why makes the V6 a great option for tiled floor?